xgds/xgds_map_server/README.rst

 .. o  CONDITIONS OF ANY KIND, either express or implied.
 See the License for the
 .. o  specific language governing permissions and limitations under the License.
 .. o __END_LICENSE__

+xgds module for OpenLayers and KML support for maps.
+Supports import and map layer editing and management.